wblanken/KennySpriteSheetImporter/README.md

 The program was created with Python 3.5 and Pillow 3.0

 ## Usage
-The current iteration is very simple and requires some manual steps to be performed in Unity before running.

-1. Import the sprite sheet into Unity
-2. Perform an automatic slice of the sprites
-3. Save changes
-4. Run this application: `python main.py` or if installed as bellow: `Scripts\main.exe`
+Run: `python main.py` or if installed as bellow: `Scripts\main.exe`

-*Note: if using a virtualenv, activate the environment before running.*
+*Note: if using a virtualenv, activate the environment before running the .py file*

 ## Installation
 **Use of a virtual env is strongly recommended when installing this project**